I wish to inspire readers, teachers, and book clubs to bake along with their reading and promote discussion about the books we've enjoyed.

 - For the frosting: In a small pan on medium heat, whisk flour into milk, stirring until thick.
 Remove the pan and let it cool to room temperature.
 Stir in 1 ½ tsp pure vanilla extract.
 In the meantime, in the bowl of a stand mixer on medium speed, whip 1 ½ cups of salted butter and 1 ½ cups of brown sugar until fluffy.

 - Add the milk/flour/vanilla mixture to the bowl, along with 1 tsp orange emulsion and 1 tsp cinnamon.
 Whip all ingredients together for about 5 minutes on medium-high to high until it looks like whipped cream.
-Pipe with a rose tip onto cupcakes, and garnish with candied orange peel, which can be made easily from the following recipe: http://www.glorioustreats.com/2015/11/candied-orange-peel.html Or you can purchase them on Amazon at the link below.
+Pipe with a rose tip onto cupcakes, and garnish with candied orange peel, which can be made easily by following a recipe online.

 Rate the Recipe